Socialization Vs. logic

 up all his air because he took a deep breath when he was done and started yelling all over again.
 Paul glared at him.
 What a weird, impatient kid.
 Temporarily reallocating a goopy, blue hand from the painting, but keeping his focus on his work, he reached out and patted the kid's arm.
 It's

+OK, it's almost done.
+I'm sorry it's taking me so long.
+Please stop crying.
 The kid started flailing his arm around like he had acid on it or something.The teachers hurried over to the table, Gray-Hair in the lead."Paul!" she shouted from across the table."Kevin," she continued over the kid's wail, "it's OK.
 Paul!
 That's Kevin's picture!"

 Of course it's his picture.
 I don't want it.
 He can keep it.
 I'm not trying to steal his picture.Why would I want to steal his picture when I'm trying to help him?
 Besides, it's all like one big sheet.
 How could I steal his picture without ripping it away?
 Adults are so silly sometimes.